Nm7719/Merp/README.md

 The first two forms are the base cases in that they identify primitive elements that cannot be broken down further.
 The recursive forms follow either a prefix, infix, or postfix notation: The operator comes first, in between, or after the expressions. integer-constants are in base 10 and are therefore a string of decimal digits.
 A leading minus sign is OK, as long as there is no space after it.
 Use the normal technique to convert these strings to integers when needed.

-The legal unary-operators are
+The legal unary-operators:
   _ negation, equivalent to zero minus the expression (Note: it's the underscore character!)

   @ square root

   | absolute value

-The legal binary-operators are
+The legal binary-operators:
   + addition

   - subtraction, minuend first

   * multiplication

   // division, dividend first

-  ^ power node, base first, power second
+  ^ power node, base first

-  Boolean Operators
+Boolean Operators:
   > greater than node

   >= greater than and equal to node

   < less than node

   <= less than equal to node

   == equal to node

   != not equal to node

 Since square root and division can create non-integer results, the actual answer will be rounded to an integer according to how your programming language normally converts double-precision floating point numbers to integers.